maxxk/programming-languages/presentations/02-Classification.md

 How the modern programming languages differ from each other?

 Two major categories:

+### «internal» characteristics
-- «internal» characteristic — what is representable in the language, features of any language implementation
+— what is representable in the language, features of any language implementation

 E.g. static vs dynamic typing

+### «external» characteristics
-- «external» characteristic — features of specific language implementation
+— features of specific language implementation

 E.g. interpreted vs compiled